-All graduates of Thomas Edison State College are automatically members of the Alumni Association - a worldwide organization of more than 45,000 members.
+All graduates of Thomas Edison State University are automatically members of the Alumni Association - a worldwide organization of nearly 50,000 alumni.

-The Alumni Association supports and connects alumni in ways that provide advocacy and support for the College and its mission, while enhancing the personal and professional development of alumni.
+The Alumni Association supports and connects alumni in ways that provide advocacy and support for the University and its mission, while enhancing the personal and professional development of alumni.

 The Office of Alumni Affairs welcomes inquiries from prospective and current members of this vibrant organization.
-The College seeks the collective support of alumni in the initiatives of the College that are structured around service, support and advocacy.
+The University seeks the collective support of alumni in the initiatives of the University that are structured around service, support and advocacy.